Yogendra Yadav: Politics

 In 2011, Yadav supported the general aims of, and spoke publicly at events, during the nationwide anti-corruption protests and later joined the Aam Aadmi Party (AAP), formed by anti-corruption activists.
 Yadav served as a member of the National Executive of the party.
 His involvement with the AAP was perceived as creating a conflict of interest with his July 2011 appointment as a member of the University Grants Commission, resulting in the Ministry of Human Resource Development ejecting him from the latter role in September 2013.
 Yadav had argued that there was no conflict.

 Yadav contested the 2014 Indian general elections from Gurgaon constituency as an AAP candidate.
 He came fourth and lost his deposit.

 On 4 March 2015, Yadav was voted out of AAP's Political Affairs Committee (PAC).
 Subsequently, on 28 March, he was expelled from the party's National Executive for alleged "anti-party activities".
 In April, he was expelled from the party.
 Yadav denied being involved in anti-party activities and stated that he was victimised for challenging "dictatorial ways" of the party's chief Arvind Kejriwal.

 Together with Prashant Bhushan, Anand Kumar (sociologist) and Ajit Jha, Yadav has formed a new political organisation called Swaraj Abhiyan.
 Yogendra Yadav urged Delhi voters to choose NOTA in 2019 Indian general election as no political parties in Delhi have fulfilled their promises.
 He termed NOTA as “No Till an Alternative”.

 Yadav is a member of Samyukt Kisan Morcha coordination committee, which spearheaded the 2020–2021 Indian farmers' protest.
-In 2022, Yogendra Yadav joined Rahul Gandhi - led Bharat Jodo Yatra and described the Yatra as a Dakshinayana movement of India, where the influences of the South are carried to the North.
+In 2022, Yogendra Yadav joined Rahul Gandhi-led Bharat Jodo Yatra and described the Yatra as a Dakshinayana movement of India, where the influences of the South are carried to the North.

 Political positions

-Anti English and Hindi as the medium of instruction
+Anti-English and Hindi as the medium of instruction

 He supports removing English language as a medium of teaching from higher education while opposing replacing it with Hindi.
 He stated "Bringing Hindi as a substitute for English is as barbaric to me as the dominance of English today."
-He supports higher education to be done through mother tongues.
+He supports higher education through mother tongues.